merative/spm-middleware/README.md

-# Test ansible Collection for SPM Middleware
+# Ansible Collection for SPM Middleware

 A collection of Middleware modules and roles required for installing Cúram Social Program Management. **SUITABLE FOR INTERNAL TEST AND DEVELOPMENT ONLY**